rochapps/django-google-oauth/README.rst

 ==========

 google_oauth helps you authenticate your application, and ask for user permissions.
-Once a user has granted access to your applications, his credentials are stored in the database for later retrival.
+Once a user has granted access to your application, his credentials are stored in the database for later retrival.

 You can check for credentials like this: